oschrenk/notes/git-guide.md

 ### Graphs and Git ###

-A Git repository is one gian graph.
+A Git repository is one giant graph.

 When you interact with git, you're working with commits in one or the other.
 A Git commit consists of two things